MERIDIAN MUSIC: COMPOSERS IN PERFORMANCE presents

-The Meridian Interns Program will resume mid-October at the Shelton Theater.
+The Meridian Interns Program resumes Monday, October 20, 2014 at the Shelton Theater.

 Be part of our new path!

 Moving is costly.
 Your donation will help us ensure the continuity of Meridian Gallery and all of its programs.
 All donations are tax deductible.